rsvasudev/labreport4s/index.md

 # Lab Report 4

 Note: asked  TA about spaces was told don't need to include them as special characters.
+I also assumed I didn't need to include <shift> as a button as I asked in office hours although i used shift sometimes where i thought it was necessary.

 ## Step 4
 ![Image](LoggingIn.png)